privacy-scaling-explorations/core-program/2024/week0_course_primer.md

 ## Practical

-Many zk proof systems are written in Rust.
-Learn Rust with [Rustlings](https://rustlings.cool/).
-It's a game with nearly 100 challenges.
-You are required to finish it.
+Since many ZK proof systems are written in Rust, take the time to learn Rust with [Rustlings](https://rustlings.cool/).
+It is a game with nearly 100 challenges.
+You are required to finish it before the start of the program.

 ### Thought Experiments